 (c) Incentives will not apply to areas where payment deductions or remedial repairs has been made for non-compliant work, e.g., low compaction, thin pavement, thermal segregation, low compressive or flexural strength, non-compliant alignment.
-Incentives will also not apply to areas where corrective work was required to meet contract smoothness requirements, unless the pavement section was replaced.
-All areas where corrective work was performed shall be tested again to ensure the smoothness requirements are met.

-- (d) There will be no incentive price adjustments to the contract prices regardless of the pavement meeting the Contract Documents' requirements for incentive contract price adjustment, when 25% of the total area paved of that particular type of pavement on the project has failed to meet any of the Contract document requirements, e.g., smoothness, thickness, unit weight, asphalt content, pavement defects, compaction, flexural or compressive strength.
-Areas exempt from the smoothness requirements may not be included in the total area calculation unless it is non-compliant. - (e) For contracts using lump sum the method described in Subsection 104.06 Methods of Price Adjustment paragraph (3), will be used to calculated proportionate unit price, i.e., the Engineer's calculated theoretical unit price.
-This calculated proportionate unit price will be used to calculate the unit price adjustment.

-401.04 Measurement.

-- (A) The Engineer will measure PMA pavement per ton in accordance with the Contract Documents. - (B) Engineer will measure additional State pavement profiling work when applicable on a cost-plus basis as specified in this section and as ordered by Engineer.
-The Engineer will issue a billing for the pavement profile work done for the time period with the invoices and receipts that the billing was based on attached to the Contractor for each contract item.
-The Contractor's pavement profile work required in this section will not be measured and will be considered incidental to the various paving items unless stated otherwise. - 401.05 Payment.
-The Engineer will pay for the accepted PMA pavement at the contract price per pay unit, as shown in the proposal schedule.
-Payment will be full compensation for the work prescribed in this section and the contract documents. - (A) Price and payment in Section 401 PMA Pavement will be full compensation for all work and materials specified in this Section including furnishing all labor, materials, tools, equipment, testing, pavement profiles and incidentals and for doing all work involved in grinding existing or new pavement, removing residue, and cleaning the pavement, including necessary disposal of residue and furnishing any water or air used in cleaning the pavement and remedial work needed to conform to the
+Incentives will also not apply to areas where corrective work was required to meet contract 1349 smoothness requirements, unless the pavement section was 1350 replaced.
+All areas where corrective work was performed shall be tested again to ensure the smoothness requirements are 1351 1352 met.
+1353 There will be no incentive price adjustments to the 1354 (d) 1355 contract prices regardless of the pavement meeting the 1356 Contract Documents' requirements for incentive contract price adjustment, when 25% of the total area paved of that particular 1357 type of pavement on the project has failed to meet any of the 1358 Contract document requirements, e.g., smoothness, thickness, 1359 unit weight, asphalt content, pavement defects, compaction, 1360 flexural or compressive strength.
+Areas exempt from the 1361 smoothness requirements may not be included in the total area 1362 calculation unless it is non-compliant.
+1363 1364 1365 (e) For contracts using lump sum the method described in Subsection 104.06 Methods of Price Adjustment paragraph (3), 1366 will be used to calculated proportionate unit price, i.e., the 1367 Engineer's calculated theoretical unit price.
+This calculated 1368 proportionate unit price will be used to calculate the unit price 1369 1370 adjustment.
+1371 Measurement.
+The Engineer will measure HMA and PMA pavement per 1372 401.04 1373 ton in accordance with the Contract Documents.
+1374 1375 Payment.
+The Engineer will pay for the accepted HMA payement at the contract price per pay unit, as shown in the proposal schedule.
+Payment will be full 1376 1377 compensation for the work prescribed in this section and the contract documents.
+1378 1379 (A) Price and payment in Section 401 - HMA Pavement will be full 1380 compensation for all work and materials specified in this Section including 1381 furnishing all labor, materials, tools, equipment, testing, pavement profiles and incidentals and for doing all work involved in grinding existing or new 1382 1383 pavement, removing residue, and cleaning the pavement, including necessary disposal of residue and furnishing any water or air used in 1384 cleaning the pavement and remedial work needed to conform to the 1385 requirements of the Contract Documents.
+1386 1387 1388 No payment for the Contractor's payement profile work required in this (B) section will be made.
+The Contractor's pavement profile work shall be 1389 1390 considered incidental to the various paving items unless stated otherwise.
+1391 Engineer will pay or deduct for the following pay items when included 1392 1393 in proposal schedule:

-1429 1430 or greater than 97.0 percent.